 Medical history and physical examinations are required of all medical and physician assistant students.
-The Health Science Center Medical History, Physical Examination, and Immunization forms will be mailed to you.
+The Health Science Center Medical History, Physical Examination, and Immunization forms will be mailed to the student.

-You may have the physical exam done by your physician or at the health science center's student health clinic.
+The student may have the physical exam done by his/her physician or at the health science center's student health clinic.
 Please note: the UNT Health Science Center Physical Examination Form must be completed by the physician administering the physical exam.
-This form will be sent to you.
 To schedule an appointment at the Student Health Clinic, call 817-735-2228, identify yourself as an entering student and ask for an appointment in student health.
 The clinic is located on the second floor of the Patient Care Center (see map).